mr2chowd/Devops-Assignments/22_S3/readme.md

 _How would you copy the contents and include the directory name in the s3 object paths?_

-> Ans: To do so, we have to use directory name in source and destination (after s3 bucket name) along with --recursive option.
+> Ans: We would have to use directory name in source and destination (after s3 bucket name) along with --recursive option.
 >
 > ```
 > $ aws s3 cp testdirectory/ s3://izaan-wali-admin/testdirectory --recursive
-> upload: testdirectory\test3.txt to s3://izaan-wali-admin/testdirectory/test3.txt
-> upload: testdirectory\test4.txt to s3://izaan-wali-admin/testdirectory/test4.txt

 >
 > $ aws s3 ls s3://izaan-wali-admin/testdirectory/
-> 2022-06-19 23:11:29          0 test3.txt
-> 2022-06-19 23:11:29          0 test4.txt

 > ```

 ##### Question: Object Access

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

-> Ans: No, Nobody can see my files yet.
+> Ans: No one yet

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).